 This includes certifying documents as true copies of originals, administering oaths or taking affidavits.
 For these or other notarial acts and the legalising of documents, please contact a notary public.

 Support for British nationals abroad: a guide

-Our publication sets out the steps British nationals can take to stay safe abroad, and provides details on what help the Foreign & Commonwealth Office can provide if you do get into difficulty.
+Our publication sets out actions British nationals can take to stay safe abroad and provides details on what help the Foreign & Commonwealth Office can offer if you encounter difficulties.

 Living in Fiji

 This guide sets out essential information for British nationals living in, or travelling to Fiji.